MIMAR2025: 13TH IMA INTERNATIONAL CONFERENCE ON MODELLING IN INDUSTRIAL MAINTENANCE AND RELIABILITY

 ABSTRACT.
 Large datasets are currently available on the health condition of complex systems.
 Using machine learning, recent studies have leveraged such data to generate remaining useful life (RUL) prognostics.
 Here, the focus of the machine learning regressors is on achieving prognostics of high accuracy.
 Once obtained, in a second stage, these prognostics are usually integrated into maintenance planning optimisation models.
 However, aiming for high accuracy prognostics in a first stage does not guarantee that the maintenance costs are also minimized in a second, maintenance planning stage.
 We analyze the benefit of an integrated, end-to-end framework for the predictive maintenance problem where we directly estimate maintenance costs from sensor data, instead of relying on prognostics, with the common approach of planning maintenance based on prognostics.
 The results show that end-to-end predictive maintenance planning results in lower maintenance costs, and overall lower computation time for training.

-Evaluation of Mission Reliability for a System under the Presence of Spare Parts
+Evaluation of Mission Reliability for a System in the Presence of Spare Parts

 ABSTRACT.
 The main objective of this study is to evaluate mission reliability for a system in the presence of spare parts.
 That is achieved by using a Markov stochastic process and survival signature methodology.
 The survival signature [1] provides a methodology to evaluate the reliability of systems with multiple types of components.